AbhinavTuli/Toy-Compiler/README.md

 # Compiler
-Compiler for a custom language created from scratch in C as part of a course project at BITS Pilani.
+Toy Compiler created from scratch for a custom language as part of a course project at BITS Pilani.

-Created modules for lexer, parser, abstract syntax tree, semantic analyzer and symbol table.
+The moodules created for the same include lexer, parser, abstract syntax tree generator, semantic analyzer and type checker.